s-leroux/obut/README.md

 Return a copy of the object with all duplicate object references removed ("coverage tree").

-Duplicate objects a replaced with a reference construct similar to the JSON Referece Draft (https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03).
+Duplicate objects are replaced with a reference construct similar to the JSON Referece Draft (https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03).

 The reference field name can be changed using the refFieldName argument.